agrommek/YaRB/README.md

 There are several implementations of the interface.
 More will probably added later.

+### Classic implementation (YaRB & YaRBt)

+This is a classic implementation using two indices into an array.
+There is always one more byte allocated than can be effectively used.
+There is a "normal" version using dynamically allocated memory (`YaRB`) and a template version with statically allocated memory (`YaRBt`).
+Use the fist version if you can afford to use dynamic memory allocation (i.e. when not allocating and deallocating memory repeatedly on system with small RAM - like microconrollers.
+Heap fragmentation can become a problem there.) and/or need ring buffers with several different sizes (using templates with differnt parameters tend to bloat the executable.

-### Full array usage
+### Full array usage (YaRB2 & YaRB2t(

-The implementations described in `yarb.h`and `yarb_template.` are not quite textbook-like.
-With most implementations, an array of N bytes is allocated, but only N-1 bytes can be used.
+The implementations `YaRB2` and `YaRB2t` (normal and template version, see above) are not quite textbook-like.
+With most implementations (as with the "classic" version above), an array of N bytes is allocated, but only N-1 bytes can be used.
 These implementations can use the whole range of allocated space for only very slight additional runtime overhead.
 The idea was inspired by [this article](https://www.snellman.net/blog/archive/2016-12-13-ring-buffers/) and the discussion in the comments section underneath it.

-There is an implementation using dynamically allocated storage (`yarb.h`) and a version using C++ templates (`yarb_template.h`).
-Use the fist version if you can afford to use dynamic memory allocation (when allocating and deallocating memory repeatedly on system with small RAM - like microconroller - heap fragmentation can become a problem ) and/or need ring buffers with several different sizes.

-### Classic implementation

-To be implemented soon...
+In the end, this implementation tends to be slower *and* takes more storage than the "classic" implementation.
+Not really useful for production code.
+But do your own benchmarks and see for yourself.
+However, it was a nice coding exercise. :-)